Desp0o/izziDateFormatter/README.md

 ## 📖 Usage
 you just need to do:
-- 📌 Current date format: Specify the format of the date you currently have
+- 📌 Current date: Enter the date you currently have
 - 🚀 Target date format: Specify the format you want to convert the date to.
 - 🎨 Format options: You can select a format from the ```DateFormats``` enum or provide your own custom format string.